The Inward Investment and International Taxation Review: Indonesia

 - each shareholder has less than 5 per cent shares of the company;

-- the requirements (a) and (b) above have been fulfilled for at least 183 days within 1 tax year; and
+- the requirements (a) and (b) above have been fulfilled for at least 183 days within one tax year; and

 - the company is to report the fulfilment of the above criteria to the Directorate General of Tax.

-The reduction of corporate income tax rate in Law 2/2020 is further set out in its implementing regulation, Government Regulation No. 30 of 2020 (taking effect on 19 June 2020) on the Reduction of Income Tax Tariff for Domestic Corporate Taxpayers in the Form of Go-Public Companies.
-For individual tax residents, the tax rates are as follows:
+The reduction of corporate income tax rate in Law 2/2020 is further set out in its implementing regulation, Government Regulation No. 30 of 2020 (taking effect on 19 June 2020) on the Reduction of Income Tax Tariff for Domestic Corporate Taxpayers in the Form of Go-Public Companies (with a caveat that the planned corporate tax cut for 2022 has been overturned by Law 7/2021).
+For individual tax residents, the Income Tax Law as recently amended by Law 7/2021 has introduced a tax cut for the country's population (i.e., raising the threshold for annual taxable income subject to 5 per cent rate from the previous threshold of 50 million rupiahs to 60 million rupiahs).
+However, it adds a new 35 per cent tax rate for individuals earning more than 5 billion rupiahs per year.
+The new tax rates for individual tax residents are as follows.

 There are two kinds of tax authorities: at the national level (i.e., the Directorate General of Tax and the Directorate General of Customs and Excise, both under the Ministry of Finance: this chapter focuses on the authority of the Directorate General of Tax only) and at the local (regional) level.